-Awards Preconference Pilot Program Task Force, Budget, Local Arrangements, Membership, Metamorphosis Team Task Force, Nominating, Online Continuing Education Strategy Task Force, Oral History, Organization & Bylaws, Preconference Planning, Program Coordinating, (Charlemae) Rollins President's Program Planning, National Institute Planning Task Force, Student Gift Membership Task Force, Summer Reading and Learning Task Force, Website Advisory Committee
+Awards Preconference Pilot Program Task Force, Budget, Local Arrangements, Membership, Nominating, Oral History, Organization & Bylaws, Preconference Planning, Program Coordinating, (Charlemae) Rollins President's Program Planning, National Institute Planning Task Force, Student Gift Membership Task Force, Summer Reading and Learning Task Force, Website Advisory Committee

 Priority Group V - Awards

 AASL/ALSC/YALSA Interdivisional Committee on School/Public Library Cooperation, Liaison to National Organizations, Public Library-School Partnerships Discussion Group, Quicklists Consulting

 Priority Group VII - Professional Development

 Children and Libraries Editorial Advisory, Children and Technology, Children's Collection Management Discussion Group, Education, Managing Children's Services, Managing Children's Services Discussion Group, Special Collections and Bechtel Fellowship, Storytelling Discussion Group, Digital Content Task Force, Diversity within ALSC Task Force

 Best Practices for Virtual Committees - This resource was created by the (META)Morphosis Task Force to assist virtual committees with completing their work.
 (September 2012)

 Process Chairs Orientation webinar by Tim Wadham (July 2012); Notes slides from this session are also available.